wellcomecollection/docs/rfcs/044-sierra-series/sierra-series-updated/README.md

 * A search for the exact string would return only one result (i.e. this one)
 * A client would have to somehow know how to parse out the subPart to request the right exact phrase (without the benefit of the MARC subfield markers).

-#### Other considerations

-subPart information may be found in subfield $v - Volume/Sequential designation.

-In the interest of consistency with Work->Work links (see below), this field should not have a name like "volume".

 ## Links from child Works to parent Works

 ### Manifestation